dmarconi/VBFSUSYSpring15/README.md

 ## Introduction

-This analysis tool was developed to fulfil a search for Supersymmetry particles at the LHC.
+This analysis tool was developed to fulfill a search for Supersymmetry particles at the LHC.
 It is compatible with CMSSW_7_4_14 framework release and does the following things:

 1) Run over 10 millions events stored in the miniaodv2 format within 10 minutes;
 2) Applies 8 different event selections and creates for each one of then a collection of plots of the most important physical quantities;